mrzamaniiii/IOT-Coap-MQTT-Energy/README.md

   - MQTT client ID extraction
   - Last Will topic analysis
   - Retained message count

-## How to Use
-1. **Packet Analysis**:
-   - Open `.pcap` file in Wireshark.
-   - Apply documented filters to reproduce results.

-2. **Energy Analysis**:
-   - Open CSV files and compute energy values using the provided formulas.
-   - Compare results with the report for validation.

 ## Key Results
 - **Packet Analysis**: